 Numerical Output of the CLEVER Model 10-day Forecast:

 1. The Fraser Basin: Upper Fraser and Nechako; Middle Fraser and Quesnel; Thompson and Nicola; and, Lower Fraser and Squamish.

 2. Northern BC: North and Central Coasts; Liard and Northeast; and Peace Region;

 3. South Interior: Columbia and Kootenay Basins; and Similkameen and Okanagan-Kettle Regions.

-1. Outlook of CLEVER Model 10-day Forecast for today
+1. Overview of CLEVER Model 10-day Forecast for today

 3. Map of 10-day Forecast of Daily Average Temperature and 24H Precipitation (10 page PDF file)